FurenchiFurai/furenchifurai.github.io/september6_2019.md

 $ cd cit160/etc
 ```

-The third command `$ scp <UID>@ssh.sandbox.csun.edu:~steve/cit160/etc/dockerfile .` was giving me the error, and in hindsight I did 2 major things wrong.
+The third command was giving me the error, and in hindsight I did something wrong in a very stupid way.
+`$ scp <UID>@ssh.sandbox.csun.edu:~steve/cit160/etc/dockerfile .`

+The thing I did wrong was when ran the command, out of habit when reading a command, I replaced `~steve` with my own username.
+Since I did got it to work, I can say that it was just poor knowledge and overlooking the bash command.

+And so after trying multiple times, I consulted a friend who had taken this specific class the previous semester and he told me to simply type it verbatim, which worked perfectly.
+If I had read the instructions more carefully, I would understand that the only time I would have ever needed to supply any of my own information was when I saw the `<USER>` part appear.

-### Installing and Using Jekyll
+### Creating this webpage and using Jekyll/Markdown

 Just testing to see how this looks for now